THE BLUE BOWL

 The Blue Bowl Flag Football Tournament is to benefit the families of the fallen.
-This is a flag football tournament made up of men, woman and kids.
+This is a flag football tournament made up of men, woman and kids (12 and up).
 The Blue Bowl teams are made up local businesses, Families, Co-workers, friends, police officers and residents of the area to come together and unite to show support for Law Enforcement and help the families of our Fallen Officers.

 Police Officer Adam Jobbers-Miller succumbed to a gunshot wound sustained on July 21st, 2018, after responding to an assault and larceny call at a gas station at 3915 Dr. Martin Luther King Jr Boulevard at approximately 7:30 pm.

 As officers arrived the suspect fled on foot along Flint Drive, with Officer Jobbers-Miller in pursuit.
 The man opened fire with a handgun, striking Officer Jobbers-Miller.
 Another officer transported him to Lee Memorial Hospital where he remained until succumbing to his wound on July 28th, 2018.

 The subject was taken into custody at the scene after being shot and wounded.

 Officer Jobbers-Miller had served with the Fort Myers Police Department for three years and had previously served as a firefighter with the Wayne Fire Department in New Jersey.

 Trooper Joseph Bullock was shot and killed at approximately 10:15 while assisting a disabled vehicle on I-95 just north of the interstate rest area in Martin County.

 He stopped to assist the motorist whose vehicle had become stuck on a swale.
 He had positioned his patrol car behind the vehicle and completed paperwork for approximately one hour while the motorist waited for a tow truck to remove the vehicle.
 During this time Trooper Bullock had several normal interactions with the motorist.